 Pursat - Itinerary Briefing

-On the morning after breakfast at the hotel, departure from Battambang, the second-largest city of Cambodia, to Phnom Penh, the capital city of Cambodia.
-On the way, stop to visit the most beautiful places, including Pursat city at the marble stone carving village and the jar pottery village in Kampong Chhnang city.
-After that, continue to visit Odong, which was the capital city before Phnom Penh in the 16th century, and then continue to Phnom Penh.
+After breakfast at the hotel, guests will depart from Battambang, the second-largest city in Cambodia, to Phnom Penh, the capital city of Cambodia.
+Along the way, they will stop to visit the most beautiful places, including Pursat city at the marble stone carving village and the jar pottery village in Kampong Chhnang city.
+After that, they will continue to visit Odong, which was the capital city before Phnom Penh in the 16th century, and then continue to Phnom Penh.
 Overnight stay in Phnom Penh.

 Udong Mountain - Udong is a town in Cambodia, at the base of Phnom Udong Mountain, northwest of Phnom Penh.
 It was the site of the royal capital from the 17th to the 19th centuries.
 The mountain’s two mounds are connected by a ridge and dotted with stupas and shrines dedicated to former kings.
 Chedi Mouk Pruhm is the burial site of King Monivong.
 The ruins of Arthross Temple house a large golden Buddha.

 QQW7+WQH - The primary purpose of the center is to teach Vipassana meditation techniques, but visitors are welcome to wander the gardens and grounds and enter the main temple, which is a grand affair, sitting up several layers of stairs on a mound.
-Inside, the incredible detail of the murals painted on the ceilings can be admired.
+Inside, visitors can look up at the incredible detail of the murals painted on the ceilings.

 Phnom Penh - Hotel Accommodation options include: